elijahxz/DataDoctors/README.md

    		Change the port from 3306 to 3308 and save the file

-   	Go to C://xampp/myPhpAdmin/config.inc.php (or whereever you installed xampp)
+   	If you are on Windows OS, Go to C://xampp/myPhpAdmin/config.inc.php (or wherever xampp is installed)

    		Open the file and add :3308 to the variable "$cfg['Servers'][$i]['host']"